 So, why didn't CrowdStrike publish what it should have had?
 Why didn't it at least reference such evidence during the past 17 months?
 Where did that data go and why is nobody questioning the fact there is a gaping void where significant evidence should have existed?

-Instead of such specific evidence we have, bizarrely, been provided with out-of-context indicators-of-compromise (some of which are demonstrably nothing to do with the email acquisition), a malware source code sample (which, again, was never shown to have had anything to do with the acquisition of the emails that WikiLeaks obtained); been given unsubstantiated claims about the DNC’s Trump opposition research being targeted (apparently something that was detected even before Falcon was installed with no details provided about how it was known to be targeted); and heard CrowdStrike claim its software had missed some hackers that conveniently were alleged to be in the system right up to the moment Assange announced leaks were coming.
-(CrowdStrike has recently tried to modify the story to say it was “only monitoring” the hacking!)
+Instead of such evidence we have been provided with out-of-context indicators-of-compromise (that don't appear to have been related to the email acquisition), a malware source code sample (which, again, was never shown to have had anything to do with the acquisition of the emails that WikiLeaks obtained); been given unsubstantiated claims about the DNC’s Trump opposition research being targeted (apparently something that was detected even before Falcon was installed with no details provided about how it was known to be targeted); and heard CrowdStrike claim its software had missed some hackers that conveniently were alleged to be in the system right up to the moment Assange announced leaks were coming.
+(Following criticism of this, CrowdStrike claimed that they were “only monitoring” the hacking!)

 CrowdStrike was even blessed with some amazing fortune: its effort to blame Russian hackers was mysteriously rewarded within 24 hours of the claim going public by the appearance of the Guccifer 2.0 ‘hacker’, who lured in the press with the very same document CrowdStrike’s CTO Dmitri Alperovitch and CEO Shawn Henry had referenced in a Washington Post article the previous day – and it just so happened to be tainted with Russian-language metadata (that we now know was deliberately placed), an amazingly convenient coincidence!